juanluiscr27/SpaceshipJukebox/README.md

 **Primary Actor:** User

 **Success Scenario:**
-1. System identifies the user.
+1. *System* identifies the *user*.
-2. User browses the library of available albums.
+2. User browses the *library* of available *albums*.
-3. User selects an album and browse the list of songs on the selected album.
+3. User selects an album and browse the *list* of *songs* on the selected album.
 4. User selects a song.
 5. System begins playing selected song.
 6. User continues browsing and selects a second song.
-7. System adds that second song to a play queue.
+7. System adds that second song to a play *queue*.
 8. System plays the second song after the first song is over.

 ### User stories

 ---
-- As a user, I want my song to be added to the front of the long play queue, so that I don't have to wait hours to hear it.
+- As a *user*, I want my *song* to be added to the front of the long play *queue*, so that I don't have to wait hours to hear it.
 - As a user, I want to be identified without having to touch anything, so that I can use my hands to do other things.
-- As a user, I want to sort and browse songs by artist, so that I can listen to every song of my favorite artists.
+- As a user, I want to sort and browse songs by *artist*, so that I can listen to every song of my favorite artists.
-- As the spaceship's commander, I want the ability to cancel other users' selections, so that I don't have to listen to other user section if I don't want.
+- As the spaceship's *commander*, I want the *ability* to cancel other users *selections*, so that I don't have to listen to other user selection if I don't want.

 ## Domain Modeling
+Here we list all nouns from the Use Cases and User Stories to determine the possible objects:

+~~System~~ - User - Library - Album - List - Song - Queue - ~~Commander~~ => Admin - ~~Ability~~ - ~~Selection~~

+1. We discard the noun system because we do not want to have a god object in our program.
+2. We also remove Selection from the list because its meaning was previously captured by the song in queue.
+3. We need to remove the noun ability because it refers more to a behavior than as an object.
+4. It would be better if change the term Commander to Admin to describe better the role.

+### Jukebox Conceptual Model

 ## Class Diagrams